-Finally, the case of construction and works is presented in the lower panel of Table 13.
-This case is even more dramatic than machinery and equipment since existing synthetic indicator gains are lower than the two previous cases, and there are virtually no obvious gains when using alternative measures.
-It is important to note that small predictive gains are obtained with the same alternative measure that delivers positive results in the aggregate case, i.e. overall current sentiment indicator (OCSI).
+Finally, the case of construction and works is presented in the lower panel of table 13.
+This case is even more dramatic than machinery and equipment because existing synthetic indicator gains are lower than in the two previous cases, and there are virtually no obvious gains when using alternative measures.
+Note that small predictive gains are obtained with the same alternative measure that delivers positive results in the aggregate case, i.e. overall current sentiment indicator (OCSI).
 The goodness-of-fit coefficient is also weak to support the influence of alternative measures as a driver of construction and works fluctuations.